 PREVIOUSLY HAD PPI?

-If you have ever had a loan, credit card or mortgage from Natwest you may be able to claim Plevin PPI compensation, even if you’ve had a PPI claim rejected in the past.
+If you have ever had a loan, credit card or mortgage from Halifax you may be able to claim Plevin PPI compensation, even if you’ve had a PPI claim rejected in the past.

-To be eligible for a Plevin PPI claim, a customer should be able to show that substantial amounts of hidden commissions were earnt as a result of their agreement.
+To have a successful Plevin claim, it must be possible to highlight that significant amounts of hidden commissions were earnt by such parties as a result of the agreement.

 If you have already submitted a payment protection insurance claim under the old mis-selling criteria, you may still have a Plevin case you could win.

-It is important to note that the distinguishing feature between the two compensation processes is that the Plevin cases only need to have included an undisclosed commission.
-In the past, PPI refund customers needed to prove mis-selling of the product itself which was more complex to do.
+It is worth noting that the main distinction between the two compensation processes is that the Plevin cases simply need to have involved an undisclosed commission.
+In the past, PPI refund customers needed to prove mis-selling of the product itself which was potentially more difficult to do.

 Why choose Claims Bible?